 A Degree Apprenticeship is a Level 6 or Level 7 qualification – gaining a full Bachelor's degree at Level 6 or a Master's degree at Level 7 – which involves part-time study at a university, alongside employment.

-We currently offer six Degree Apprenticeships at Leeds Trinity – Chartered Manager (Level 6), Supply Chain Leadership (Level 6), Business to Business Sales (Level 6), Digital Technology Solutions (Level 6), Police Officer (Level 6),and Senior Leader (Level 7).
+We currently offer six Degree Apprenticeships at Leeds Trinity – Chartered Manager (Level 6), Supply Chain Leadership (Level 6), Business to Business Sales (Level 6), Digital Technology Solutions (Level 6), Police Constable (Level 6),and Senior Leader (Level 7).

 Do I have to be employed to be an apprentice?